5 Web Design Decisions You Can’t Ignore For Digital Marketing In 2020

 The rules of what makes for good marketing are constantly changing.
 The rise and fall of image carousels is just one example.
 Just last year, Google made five important updates to their algorithm.
 Anyone who did not stay on top of the changes and adapt their strategy to match them likely saw their search ranking drop.

 Reading this post and implementing the strategies outlined is a good first step but this is just the beginning.
-You should always make an effort to stay on top of the frequent changes in the always evolving and competitive digital landscape.
+You should always make an effort to stay on top of the frequent changes in the always evolving and competitive digital business landscape.

 If you are an established organisation with proven products and services, but your current website and digital platforms are lagging behind and preventing you from providing better customer experiences, our team are here to help you to overcome these challenges.